cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Subnet Miner

-The task-performing entity within a Bittensor subnet.
-A subnet miner is a type of node in a Bittensor subnet that is connected only to subnet validators.
+The task-performing entity within a Cybertensor subnet.
+A subnet miner is a type of node in a Cybertensor subnet that is connected only to subnet validators.
 Subnet miners are isolated from the external world and communicate bidirectionally with subnet validators.
 A subnet miner is responsible for performing tasks given to them by the subnet validators in that subnet.

 ### Subnet Owner